ibonelli/sosbase/steps.md

 	Listamos todas las tareas y las mostramos por consola.
 commit13:
 	Ahora si lo vemos como un JSON que retorna nuestro backend.

+## Metodo GET - Obtener Tarea (50:34)

+commit14:
+	We get a param from the request and we show it on the console.